Your mind is too valuable to fill with junk just because it is free. I explain how to absorb high quality news even with limited time.

 Unlike most people, I am retired which gives me lots of time for reading.
 The costs of newspapers are financially manageable for me and I am a “news junkie.”

-I subscribe for so many newspapers because I often see links to articles, and find it frustrating clicking through hits a pay wall.
+I subscribe for so many newspapers because I often see links to articles, and find it frustrating when clicking through hits a pay wall.

 Below are the news sources I currently pay for, in alphabetical order, as they may stimulate some interest.
+(I used to subscribe to even more, but cut back drastically as the news sources were taking up too much of my attention span.)

 Because I was a partner, for 20 years I received a paper copy every day, paid for by my firm.
 When I retired, I took out an electronic only subscription.
 It has extremely high quality coverage of general news, but the extent of its financial coverage means that, unless you have a strong interest in business or investment, it is probably too expensive compared with other quality newspapers.